RosterElf Logo

 Managing remote employees effectively takes a significant mental leap, especially for managers with conventional mindsets.

-Corporate leaders accustomed to assessing employee productivity based on their "desk time" and outward signs of work could find the change to remote work cumbersome.
+Corporate leaders accustomed to assessing employee productivity based on their desk time and outward signs of work could find the change to remote work cumbersome.
 Likewise, employees may experience initial confusion as they get used to changes in their daily schedules.

 Indeed, I can see why.